puwei/DanielTakeshi.github.io/new-start-here/index.md

 layout: page
 ---

 You can see the one-paragraph description of the blog in the footers, repeated here for convenience:

 *This is my blog, where I have written over 225 articles on a variety of topics, most of which are about one of two major themes.
 The first is computer science, which is my area of specialty as a Ph.D. student at UC Berkeley.
 The second can be broadly categorized as "deafness," which relates to my experience and knowledge of being deaf.*

 The easiest way to find something that you'll be interested in is to [look at the archives][10] and browse the titles, which (I hope) are descriptive.
-Using the built-in Google site search there would also be prudent.
+Using the built-in Google site search there would also be useful.

 If you're interested in knowing more about the classes at Berkeley, I write reviews on all the ones I have taken.
 Here are a few examples:

 - [CS 287, Advanced Robotics][1]
 - [CS 294-112, Deep Reinforcement Learning][2]
+- [CS 294-115, Algorithmic Human-Robot Interaction][29]
 - [EE 227BT, Convex Optimization][3]
 - [EE 227C, Convex Optimization and Approximation][4]
+- [STAT 210A, Theoretical Statistics][28]

 When I was preparing for the AI prelims at Berkeley, I wrote a lot about AI topics.
 I also wrote a "transcript" of my prelims.

+- [My Prelims][9] *[Transcript]*
 - [Markov Decision Processes and Reinforcement Learning][5]
 - [Perceptrons, SVMs, and Kernel Methods][6]
 - [Notes on Exact Inference in Graphical Models][7]
 - [The Least Mean Squares Algorithm][8]

+I write sometimes about the books I read, such as in the following:

+- [All the Books I Read in 2016, Plus My Thoughts [Long]][26]
+- [The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World][27]
-- [My Prelims][9] *[Transcript]*
+- [My Three Favorite Books I Read in 2015][20]

 I also write a lot about other technical areas, and am attempting to write up more about my thoughts on various technical research papers.
-I also have reviews of non-technical books here.
-Here are a
+Here are a few:

-few:
+- [Going Deeper Into Reinforcement Learning: Understanding Deep-Q-Networks][30]
 - [Some Recent Results on Minibatch Markov Chain Monte Carlo Methods][25]
-- [My Three Favorite Books I Read in 2015][20] *[Non-Technical]*
 - [Independent Component Analysis --- A Gentle Introduction][17]
 - [Ten Things Python Programmers Should Know][14]

 If you are interested in knowing about what it's like being deaf, then there are a *lot* of options.
 Here are a few that might be informative:

 - [The Obligatory "Can I Lip Read?"
 Question][19]
+- [The BVLC (BAIR) Retreat: Disaster Averted!][18]
 - [Advocate for Yourself][13]
 - [After a Few Weeks of CART, Why do I Feel Dissatisfied?][16]
 - [The Problem with Seminars][15]